Skip to main content

 The Technology

-The Electronic NIST Torque Realizer, developed by NIST in conjunction with the U.S. Air Force, is a proof-of-concept device for realizing torque measurements traceable to the revised SI.
+The latest version of the Electronic NIST Torque Realizer (ENTR_v2), developed by NIST in conjunction with the U.S. Air Force, enables a greater range of torque measurements that are fundamentally traceable to the International System of Units (SI).

 Credit: NIST